← Return to Database

 AK-74M

 A self-defense firearm for helicopter pilots in case of a crash landing.
-This is a modernization of the old Soviet/Russian AK-74 assault rifle, replacing wooden parts with black polymer.
+A modernization of the old Soviet/Russian AK-74 assault rifle, replacing wooden parts with black resin.
 It also features a folding stock, improving portability.

 It has a 5.45mm caliber, a rate of fire of 650 rounds/min, and a 30-round magazine capacity.
-Its small-caliber bullet is known to tumble upon hitting a human body, making it extremely high in accuracy, range, and lethality.
-However, whether it's effective against super-powered individuals or non-humans is another story.
-All three carry one at all times for self-defense.
+Its small-caliber bullet tumbles inside the body upon hitting a human target, making its accuracy, range, and lethality extremely high.
+All three carry one at all times for self-defense purposes.

 Specifications